defuse/airgap/README.md

 - If the adversary gains physical access to the air-gapped system while it is powered off, their access will be detected and can be acted upon.

-- There are at least two such locations where these assumptions hold.
-In other words, the air-gap system is at one location, and there is a distinct "Location X" that also satisfies these properties, with the additional assumption that transport to and from this location satisfies these properties.
+- There are at least two locations where these assumptions hold.
+In other words, the air-gap system is at one location, and there is a distinct "Location X" that also satisfies these properties, with the additional assumption that transportation to and from this location is secure.

 ### Side Channels

-- The adversary does not have detailed enough access to the air-gapped system's power usage to perform side channel analysis.
-(Question: Can we eliminate this assumption by having the air-gap system run off a UPS that isn't plugged in whenever it's powered on?).

-- The adversary cannot measure electromagnetic radiation coming from the air-gap system with enough detail to perform side channels.
+- The adversary cannot measure acoustic emanations, electromagnetic radiation, or the power fluctuations coming from the air-gapped system, or its surrounding environment, with enough accuracy to perform side-channel attacks.

-- The adversary cannot measure acoustic emanations from the air-gap system with enough detail to perform side channels.

-- The above side channel points also hold for the air-gap system's "surrounding environment", e.g. the adversary cannot hear the user typing.

 - Things that move into and out of the side-channel-protected area are not themselves side channels.
-For example, we assume that the person using the AirGap is not wearing a recording device that records the sound of them typing, to be retrieved by the adversary after they leave the side-channel-protected zone.
-Another example, we assume the adversary does not have a microscopic flying robot that hides in your lungs, flys out, records your typing, then flys back into your lungs.
+For example, we assume that the person using the AirGap is not wearing a recording device that records the sound of themselves typing, to be retrieved by the adversary after they leave the side-channel-protected zone.

+- TODO: GapProxy has its own set of assumptions.
+Add those here.

 ### Electronic Compromise (Malware Capabilities)

-- The adversary cannot maintain a compromise across a Tails reboot.
-That is, if we boot Tails from a DVD-R, give the adversary root access for a while, then power the system off (completely), then boot back into Tails, the adversary will no longer have useful access to the system (they should not be able to see or modify what we're doing in Tails).
-This excludes things like BIOS viruses, or viruses that hide in other hardware components.

 - The adversary cannot compromise a Tails boot.
-That is, if we give the adversary root access (but *not* physical access) to a computer running any operating system, then completely power off the system, then boot a Tails Live CD from a DVD-R [2], the adversary cannot compromise the Tails environment.
+That is, if we give the adversary root access (but *not* physical access) to a computer running any operating system, then completely power off the system, then boot a Tails Live CD from a DVD-R [1], the adversary cannot compromise the Tails environment.

 - Suppose the adversary can write arbitrary data to a flash drive (we suppose they *can not* physically modify the drive), then plug it in to a system running Tails.
-This should not give the adversary access to the Tails environment.
+This should not give them access to the Tails environment.

 - A physical True Random Number Generator (TRNG) is available, working, and is not compromised by the adversary.